-If I could give one piece of advice alone it would be that you should keep these servants, these six great words in your mind.
-Please try to simply start sentences with ‘why’, ‘who’, ‘when’, or ‘how’, ‘where’ and ‘who’.
+If I could give only one piece of advice it would be that you should keep these servants, these six great words in your mind.
+Simply try to start sentences with ‘why’, ‘what’, ‘when’, or ‘how’, ‘where’ and even ‘who’.
 Then try to make the rest of the sentence about something connected with Mathematics.

-This is much easier than you might immediately think it is!
+This is much easier than you might think it is!

-For example, starting with one of the six servant words, you might go on to say, 'Which one is heavier?', 'Which is biggest?', 'What is the approximate height of that door?, ‘Why is that a right angle?’, ‘Where do you see triangles?’, ‘Which one of those tins costs the most?’, ‘How much would two of those packets be?’, ‘How could you show which shape has a greater volume?’, ‘Why is that a square?’, ‘Why is that mayonnaise better value that the other jar?’, ‘Which way home is fastest?’
+For example, you might say, 'Which one is heavier?', 'Which is biggest?', 'What is the approximate height of that door?, ‘Why is that a right angle?’, ‘Where do you see triangles?’, ‘Which one of those tins costs the most?’, ‘How much would two of those packets be?’, ‘How could you show which shape has a greater volume?’, ‘Why is that a square?’, ‘Why is that mayonnaise better value that the other jar?’, ‘Which way home is fastest?’
 Simply asking ‘Why?’ is one of the great gifts to going forward (in almost any situation!).
 From ‘Why is that triangle special?’ to ‘Why does food come in round, tube shaped, tins?’
 At a slightly less challenging level ‘What?’ can also be very effective, particularly ‘What did you do today?’, but, much better, ‘What can you tell me about what you have learned?’
 This gets easier the more you practice it.
 Speed, weight, time, distance, size … and much more … all of those things, and more, are a conversation about Mathematics.

 Though this might scare you, it might be a surprise to find out just how much Mathematics you do know.
 Certainly just using Mathematical vocabulary, making the language more common and comfortable is a great thing to do, and well within the capacity of ALL parents.
 ‘Mathematical vocabulary’ sounds a bit frightening, doesn’t it?
 How about ‘Bigger than’, ‘Less than’, ‘Square’, ‘Volume’, ‘Half’, ‘One-third’ … and lots more words which you use almost every day are Mathematical vocabulary.